emaphp/underscore-template-loader/README.md

 ###Changelog

 <br>
- * 0.7.1: FIX: Check if attribute contains a template expression before replace it.
+ * 0.7.1: FIX: Check if attribute contains a template expression before replacing it.

 <br>
 ###Installation